MicrosoftDocs/powerapps-docs/powerapps-docs/user/relevance-faq.md

 Party list fields are special fields that are not searchable and viewable in the results page.

-## Can the quick actions commanands be configured to show or hide certain commands?
+## Can I configure quick actions to show or hide certain commands?

-The [quick actions commands](https://docs.microsoft.com/powerapps/user/relevance-search#quick-actions-preview) are currently a subset of the table’s grid level command set.
+The [quick actions](https://docs.microsoft.com/powerapps/user/relevance-search#quick-actions-preview) are currently a subset of the table’s grid level command set.
 They cannot be configured.
 However, we are working to enabled this functionality in a future release.

 Thank you,